dhmmasson/testDrivenDevelopment/grade/grade-2021.md

+# Grade-2021

-I graded all released versions (on master on the 23rd at 18:49) of your pandora projects :
+I graded all released versions (on master on the 23rd at 18:49) of your pandora projects:

-Currently only 6 groups have a milestone 1 and 2 :ok: and have a passing grade.
-4 groups have one of the milestone :ok:.
+Currently only 6 groups have a milestone 1 and 2:ok: and have a passing grade.
+4 groups have one of the milestone:ok:.

 |team|milestone 1|milestone 2|milestone 3|milestone 4|"note /20"| Passing grade|
 |-|-|-|-|-|-|-|